Vickers Hardness Testing

 The load on the Vickers microhardness indenter usually ranges from a few grams to several kilograms.
 In contrast, 'Macro' Vickers loads vary from 1 to 120 kg.
 The indentations should be as large as possible, within the confines of sample geometry, to minimize errors in measuring the indentation (hence the reported hardness).
 Vickers hardness is also sometimes called Diamond Pyramid Hardness (DPH) owing to the shape of the indenter.

-The test samples should have a smooth surface and be held perpendicular to the indenter.
+Test samples should have a smooth surface and be held perpendicular to the indenter.
 All things being equal, a lighter indenter load will require a smoother surface for a satisfactory test.
 Samples are usually mounted in plastic to fix them during preparation and testing.

 Other hardness topics in MatWeb: